A topic from the subject of Standardization in Chemistry.

 Titrations

-A technique involving the gradual addition of a solution of known concentration (titrant) to another solution of unknown concentration (analyte).
-The endpoint is reached when the reaction between the titrant and analyte is complete.
+A quantitative analytical technique involving the gradual addition of a solution of known concentration (titrant) to another solution of unknown concentration (analyte) until the reaction between them is complete.
+The point at which this occurs is called the equivalence point.
+The endpoint, observed using an indicator or instrumentally, is as close as possible to the equivalence point.

 Equipment and Techniques